United States bombing of the Chinese embassy in Belgrade

-In October 1999, The Observer and Politiken, published an investigation, citing anonymous NATO officials, that the bombing had been deliberate.
-Believing the embassy was permitting Yugoslav army rebroadcasts, NATO allegedly transferred the embassy from a prohibited target list to a designated target list.
-Jiang Zemin, General Secretary of the Chinese Communist Party in 1999, admitted in 2011 he allowed Yugoslav military units to operate from the embassy.
-US and UK officials called the joint investigation a fabrication.
+In October 1999, The Observer and Politiken published a joint investigation concluding that the bombing was deliberate.
+Believing the embassy was hosting rebroadcasting for the Yugoslav Army, NATO allegedly transferred the embassy from a prohibited target list to a designated target list.
+The embassy was reportedly collecting measurement and signature intelligence on NATO aircraft and missiles, including the B-2 and F-117A stealth aircraft, and China was allegedly obtaining components from the shootdown of an F-117A in Yugoslavia two months prior.
+US and UK officials called the newspapers' investigation a fabrication.
 An April 2000 investigation by The New York Times produced no evidence of deliberate attack.

-Most Chinese people continue to believe the attack was deliberate.
-A 2002 survey of China-US relations experts found 1 of 30 US experts and 16 of 28 Chinese experts believed the bombing was intentional, and of the latter sixteen, fourteen did not suspect Clinton's involvement.
-The Chinese government similarly rejected the June 17 final explanation by a US delegation, calling it "by no means acceptable to the Chinese Government and people".
-The bombing prompted the People's Liberation Army to consolidate air defense, and develop cyberwarfare and anti-satellite capabilities.

-In August 1999, the US agreed to compensate the victims of the bombing and their families.
-In December, the US agreed to compensate China for damage to the embassy, and China agreed to compensate the US for damage to consular property in the resulting demonstrations in China.
-In May the United States–China Relations Act of 2000 paved the way for China's entry into the World Trade Organization.
+In August 1999, the US agreed to pay $4.5 million to the victims of the bombing and their families.
+In December, the US agreed to compensate China $28 million for damages to the embassy, and China agreed to compensate the US$2.87 million for protestors' damages.
+In May, the United States–China Relations Act of 2000 paved the way for China's entry into the World Trade Organization.
 By June 2000, during a visit to China by US Secretary of State Madeleine Albright, both sides said that relations between them had improved.
+However, most Chinese people continue to believe the attack was deliberate.
+A 2002 survey of 28 Chinese security experts found 16 respondents believed the bombing was intentional even though fourteen of them did not suspect Clinton's involvement.
+The bombing prompted the People's Liberation Army to consolidate domestic air defense, develop cyberwarfare and anti-satellite capabilities, and reconsider its nuclear weapons policy.
 A Chinese Cultural Center was completed on the former embassy site in 2020.